SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

 ## Task 7: Work with tables and SQL

-As you've seen, the native methods of the dataframe object enable you to query and analyze data from a file quite effectively.
-However, many data analysts are more comfortable working with tables that they can query using SQL syntax.
-Spark provides a *metastore* in which you can define relational tables.
-The Spark SQL library that provides the dataframe object also supports the use of SQL statements to query tables in the metastore.
-By using these capabilities of Spark, you can combine the flexibility of a data lake with the structured data schema and SQL-based queries of a relational data warehouse - hence the term "data lakehouse".
+In this task, you will work with tables and SQL in Spark to combine the flexibility of data lakes with the structured querying capabilities of relational databases.
+You will create a managed Delta Lake table from a dataframe, explore it using SQL queries both embedded in PySpark code and as standalone SQL cells, and leverage the Spark metastore to organize and query your data efficiently—enabling powerful data lakehouse capabilities within Fabric.

 ### Create a table

 Tables in a Spark metastore are relational abstractions over files in the data lake. tables can be *managed* (in which case the files are managed by the metastore) or *external* (in which case the table references a file location in the data lake that you manage independently of the metastore).

-1. Add a new code cell to the notebook, and enter the following code, which saves the dataframe of sales order data as a table named **salesorders**:
+1. Add a new code cell to the notebook, then enter and execute the following code to save the dataframe containing the sales order data as a managed table named **salesorders**.

     ```Python
    # Create a new table